iceteagroup/Wisej-Ext-Syncfusion/README.md

 ~~~

 The event **args** object sent by the widget is available as **e** and the code can refer to the ej widget simplty using **this**.
 Note that in the event code **this** refers to the ej widget, while in function code **this** refers to the Wisej widget and **this.widget** refers to the wrapped ej widget.

+## Support
+To log issues related to this extension, please use the Issues section of this repository.
+To log issues related to the usage of this extension in your projects, please use the Issues section in your Technology Partner repository.

+You may also fork this project and modify it to fit your needs and if you want to share a change or fix, please create a pull request.

 ## Documentation